manabtawi/ToDoApp/HOL.md

 - Rename the *Model Namespace to* `ToDoModel`, then click finish.
 - Copy the connection string setting `ToDoEntities` from *App.Config* in the *ToDoApp.EF* project and place it in the *Web.Config* of the *ToDoApp* project.
 - In the *ToDoApp* project:
+  - In the ToDoApp project right click on References the Add Reference, check on ToDoApp.EF then click OK.
   - Create new model `ToDoModels.cs` and add the following class:
   ```
   public class ToDoItem